Price | AliExpress |

 Print the case at a layer height of 0.2 mm.
 The top part should be printed upside down, while the bottom part should be printed as it is.
 No supports are required by them.

 Use JLCPCB to make the PCB and assemble the SMD (surface mount devices) parts.
 The included files in the repository can be directly used with JLCPCB.
-In case you want to use another service, you should check the file formats they expect.
+In case you want to use another service, you should check the expected file formats.

 If ordering from JLCPCB, upload the Gerber zip folder while leaving all settings at default.
 You can choose the PCB color.
 Then, select “SMT assembly” and upload the BOM & CPL files.
 Note that the PCB thickness should be 1.6 mm.